Trump Needs to Forcefully Condemn the Rioters, Not Coddle Them

 When Trump supporters stormed the Capitol, Trump had a moral duty to vocally condemn their lawless attack.
 This situation also gave him an opportunity to demonstrate that he supported law and order more than Joe Biden had over the summer.

 Instead, Trump arguably proved himself worse than Biden.
-The president coddled his supporters, even when they broke into the People’s House.
+The president coddled violent elements among his supporters, even when they broke into the People’s House.
 This was despicable.
 Trump’s comments were beyond the pale.

 Tyler O’Neil is the author of Making Hate Pay: The Corruption of the Southern Poverty Law Center.
 Follow him on Twitter at @Tyler2ONeil.